CurtisBender/Free-Throws/README.md

 (n.d.). https://www.itl.nist.gov/div898/handbook/prc/section3/prc33.htm

 # Process
 I started this project by downloading the dataset and importing the csv as a dataframe in Python.
 As a result of an error by the NBA or the Kaggle member that scraped the data, there were instances of free throw shot 1 of 2 appearing twice or free throw shot 2 of 2 missing.
 As a result, some data cleaning was required.
-From there, I reconfigured it to allow me to perform statistical analysis.
+From there, I reconfigured the dataframe to allow me to perform statistical analysis.

 For each player with a large enough sample of free throws, I calculated the p-value with the null hypothesis that consecutive free throws are independent events.